The FCAA provides a number of grants and scholarships each year to qualifying Fordham College at Rose Hill students.

 The FCAA endows two full scholarships each year for legacy students, a needs-based program that was established in 1961.
 The two most recent endowed scholarship recipients are:

-Kathryn Mandalakis, FCRH ’19, a Spanish major whose scholarship allowed her to study in Spain and to live with a Spanish family.
+Kathryn Mandalakis, FCRH ’19, (left) was a Spanish major whose scholarship allowed her to study in Spain and to live with a Spanish family.
 She will join the Fordahm Development Office this summer.